 What can you do about cracks?

 If you decide on a random pattern, such as flagstone, we incorporate any cracks into the pattern.
-With a square pattern the cracks are carefully epoxied for added strength.
+With a geometric pattern the cracks are carefully epoxied for added strength.
 Carvestone is extremely durable, but we cannot guarantee against future cracking or the recurrence of substrate cracks.

 What do you do with expansion joints?